Pinaki82/Tulu-C-IDE/CCLS_GEN/ardu_cli/MyFirstSketch/README.md

 4) `a` or `p`: `a` means Arduino-CLI SDK. `p` means PlatformIO-Core-CLI SDK

-5) `t`: The flag t will generate 'tags' with ctags in the SDK's 'include' directories
+5) `t`: The flag `t` will generate 'tags' with `ctags` in the SDK's 'include' directories

 The last argument is a newline char reciprocated as a NULL terminator.

 If you're running Arduino-CLI for the first time and didn't create 'tags' files in the SDK's 'include' directories, use the `t` option.
 After updating/removing board support, run 'arduheaders' with the `t` option.
 Otherwise, you won't need to generate 'tags' file in the system directories (treat the SDK's directories as if they were your system's directories).
-In that case, when you don't want to generate 'tags', type 'n' or any other character, just not 't'.
+In that case, when you don't want to generate 'tags', type `n` or any other character, just not 't'.

 'arduheaders' will put three files in your sketch folder.